MaryOlufunmilola/MaryOlufunmilola/README.md

 🎓 **M.Sc. in Bioinformatics** | 💼 9 years in computational biology
 🔬 Specializing in **cancer genomics**, **multi-omics integration**, and **spatial/single-cell transcriptomics**
 🧪 Building reproducible pipelines and full-stack research tools.
-Primary developer for 10+ published bioinformatics databases and tools
+Built the web and database layer for 10+ published bioinformatics databases and tools
 🌐 Experienced with **Nextflow**, **Docker**, **AWS**, and applying **machine learning** to biological data

 ---